MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/journal.md

 Results returned will include:
 1. All journal entries of the user executing the command.
-2. All journal entries of databases which the user executing the command has admin access to.
+2. All journal entries of databases that the user executing the command has admin access to.
 3. All cluster journal entries if the user executing the command is a cluster admin.

 ## .show database *DatabaseName* journal